chrisgomelan/Final-Project/README.md

 **To play this game, you need a basic understanding of C++ and also if you want to practice your syntax skills in C++.**

 ## Objective
 The C++ Syntax Challenge is designed to help you practice and improve your C++ syntax skills.
-It presents you with various coding scenarios, and your task is to provide the correct C++ syntax to solve each problem.
+It presents you with various coding scenarios, and your task is to identify correctly the C++ syntax to solve each problem.

 ## How to Play:
 When you start the game, you need to input your name.
 And after that, it will displayed the mechanics and you will proceed in choosing the difficulty level that suits your skill level and preference.